oracle/weblogic-kubernetes-operator/documentation/4.0/content/samples/domains/model-in-image/initial.md

 #### Image creation - Introduction

 The goal of the initial use case 'image creation' step is to demonstrate using the WebLogic Image Tool to create an auxiliary image named `model-in-image:WLS-AI-v1` from files that you will stage to `/tmp/mii-sample/model-images/model-in-image__WLS-AI-v1/`.
-The staged files will contain a web application in a WDT archive, and WDT model configuration for a WebLogic Administration Server called `admin-server` and a WebLogic cluster called `cluster-1`.
+The staged files will contain a web application in a WDT archive, and WDT model configuration for a WebLogic Server Administration Server called `admin-server` and a WebLogic cluster called `cluster-1`.

-A Model in Image domain usually supplies one or more auxiliary images with:
+A Model in Image domain typically supplies one or more auxiliary images with:
 - A WebLogic Deploy Tooling installation (expected in an image's `/auxiliary/weblogic-deploy` directory by default).
 - WDT model YAML, property, and archive files (expected in directory `/auxiliary/models` by default).

-If you do not specify a WDT model YAML file in an auxiliary image, then the model YAML file can alternately be supplied dynamically using a Kubernetes ConfigMap that is referenced by your Domain `spec.model.configMap` field.
+If you do not specify a WDT model YAML file in an auxiliary image, then the model YAML file alternately can be supplied dynamically using a Kubernetes ConfigMap that is referenced by your Domain `spec.model.configMap` field.
 We provide an example of using a model ConfigMap later in this sample.